badripaudel77/FairFree_Back/README.md

-# 🎡 FairFree – Free Fair in Fairfield
+# 🎡 FairFree – Backend Service

-FairFree is a smart tracking and donation platform designed to help individuals, households, and organizations reduce waste and maximize the utility of items before they expire.
-Users can add any item — food, clothes, or household goods — set expiration or usage dates, and receive timely reminders to act.
-Items approaching expiration can be marked for donation, allowing nearby individuals in need to claim them for reuse.
-The system notifications, dashboards, and role-based access for donors and recipients.
-With FairFree, items are never wasted, and communities benefit from smarter, more sustainable sharing.

-A software engineering project developed to support a community giveaway and donation application in Fairfield.
-The system helps users share or receive items that are near expiration or no longer needed, reducing waste and supporting the local community.
-It also provides organizers with tools for event coordination, user registration, and secure authentication.
+Backend API for the FairFree community donation and waste-reduction platform.

+FairFree helps individuals, households, and organizations track item expiration dates, reduce waste, and donate items to community members in need.
+This backend provides secure authentication, business logic, notifications, and persistent data management for all system features.

 ---